 Calgary schema markup implementation: provincial regulator references, Alberta-specific citation context, bilingual considerations where applicable.

 Calgary (Alberta, ~1.31M city / ~1.66M CMA) is a market anchored on energy (conventional + renewable), agribusiness, logistics, growing technology cluster.
 Schema implementation in Calgary differs from generic patterns along three axes: provincial regulator references in ProfessionalService / MedicalEntity / FinancialService schema, Alberta-specific LocalBusiness subtype selection, and bilingual schema where the business serves both English and French audiences.
+This isn't theory — it reflects what we measure month-over-month for clients across trades, professional services, and SaaS verticals competing in Canadian search.
+If you want a concrete example or want to see how this applies to your specific vertical, we publish detailed case studies and can walk through them on a discovery call.

 **LocalBusiness with full openingHoursSpecification:** for any Calgary business with a physical location or service area.
 The geo property should reference the precise Calgary coordinates; areaServed should enumerate the Calgary neighbourhoods or postal-code ranges served.